hbeni/fgcom-mumble/README.md

 ### ATC-Pie specific
 Currently ATC-Pie has the same issue (and the same workaround) as OpenRadar.
 There is a development version in the works that will enable better FGCom-mumble support.

-For each instance of ATC-Pie you will need a linked mumble client session.
+Currently, for each instance of ATC-Pie you will need a linked mumble client session.
 This applies for example, if you want to simultaniosly service several Airports, or additional CTR.
+Once the ATC-Pie version with FGCom-mumble support is out, you just need to adjust the *local UDP port* option at the *start session* dialog to contain a uniqhe UDP source port per ATC-Session.

 Support for FGCom special frequencies